NSDA membership opens the door to various recognition opportunities for coaches, students, and schools through our Honor Society.

 - completed at least 5 semesters of high school;

 - and earned a GPA of 3.7 on a 4.0 scale (or its equivalent).
 NOTE: If the GPA is between 3.5 and 3.7 on a 4.0 scale (or its equivalent), students also must have received an ACT score of 27 or higher, or a New SAT score of 1300 or higher.

-District Student of the Year: The District Student of the Year award is presented to a graduating senior in each district who best represents the tenets of the Association’s Code of Honor: integrity, respect, humility, leadership, and service.
+District Student of the Year: The District Student of the Year award is presented to a graduating senior in each district who best represents the tenets of the Association’s Code of Honor: humility, equity, integrity, respect, leadership, and service.
 Nominees must also demonstrate strong academic credentials and a commitment to the speech and debate community.
 Each year, six students who win the district award are selected as finalists for the William Woods Tate, Jr., National Student of the Year award.
 The National Student of the Year serves as the student face of the organization.

 View more student recognition opportunities or start a nomination for one of the awards above at staging.speechanddebate.org/student-recognition.

 The National Speech & Debate Association offers two separate levels of school membership: Member and Charter.
 Each school is designated a member chapter or charter chapter, which determines its credit toward a district’s strength of chapters and therefore the district’s number of qualifiers to the National Tournament.